alimcodescalers/G8_testing/docs/functional/openvcloud/remote_machine_hosted/portal/portal.md

   sudo bash functional_testing/Openvcloud/ovc_master_hosted/Portal/run_portal_tests.sh -u chrome -i username -p username123 -s BMDHEDMMGFZG7RBMDHEDMMGFZG7R -d testcases/admin_portal/cloud_broker/test01_accounts.py http://du-conv-2.demo.greenitglobe.com du-conv-2
    ```

 The run_portal_tests.sh script will update the operating systems and install python, pip, virtualenv and all requirement package in requirement.txt.
 Then it will start a virtual environment.
 Then it install chrome and firefox and finally execute the test cases in headless mode.
-Note: This script will not install firefox and chrome in case of grid execution as it expects that there are firefon and chrome installed on ohter machines.
+Note: This script will not install firefox and chrome in case of grid execution as it expects that there are firefox and chrome installed on ohter machines.

 #### 4.1.2 Grid Execution Guide:

 - After making sure your SSH private key is loaded by ssh-agent, clone the **G8_testing** repository:

   ```